Quantum gravity as a communication resource: Introduction

-One of, if not the, most important unresolved puzzles of science is how gravity and quantum theory are unified.
-Many theories have been proposed for the unification, the most prominent of which, string theory and loop quantum gravity, originated several decades ago.
-Since then, quantum theory has gone through a ``second revolution'' \cite{secondQMRev}, where it was understood that fundamental quantum properties, such as entanglement, can be used as resources to overcome fundamental constraints of classical physics, leading to technological improvements in areas such as computation and cryptography.
+Unifying gravity and quantum mechanics into a consistent theory of nature is one of the major unsolved problems in contemporary physics.
+Many theories have been proposed, the most prominent of which, string theory and loop quantum gravity, originated several decades ago.
+Since then, quantum theory has gone through a ``second revolution'' \cite{secondQMRev}, where it was understood that quantum features, such as coherence and entanglement, can be used as resources to overcome some of the limitations of classical physics, leading to technological improvements in areas such as computation and cryptography.
 This second revolution has led to a new understanding of quantum theory as a theory of information \cite{Hardy2001,hardy2011reformulating,Hardy_pirsa_09060015,GiulioPurification,Brukner2011,Masanes_2011,barrett2005information,GiulioInformationalDerivation}.
-Is this new perception of quantum theory also important for understanding quantum gravity?

-An initial approach to this question gave rise to the idea of a quantum gravity computer \cite{Hardy2009}, where the expected inherent indefinite causal structure of a quantum theory of gravity could be used as resource for computation \cite{Hardy2009,PhysRevLett.113.250402}, overcoming previously considered performance limitations of standard quantum computation where causal order is fixed a priori.
-This has been instrumental in the development of the theory of quantum physics with indefinite casual orders \cite{QSwitch,oreshkov2012quantum}, with new concepts, such as the quantum switch \cite{QSwitch}, where the causal order of two channels is determined by a quantum degree of freedom.
-This is an example of a quantum supermap, a higher order process that maps quantum channels into quantum channels \cite{Chiribella_2008}.
-Once causal order becomes indefinite, higher-order processes appear to become as important as first-order processes, namely quantum channels, which map density matrices to density matrices \cite{QSwitch,oreshkov2012quantum}.
+It is then natural to explore whether information-theoretic tasks could provide a lens for understanding of quantum gravity in operational terms.